|Overview |Enrolling |Responsibility & Rights |Academic Policies |Academic Programs |Opportunities |Support & Services|

 Goals and Objectives

 The Tyler School of Art provides a comprehensive curriculum in fine arts, crafts, design, art education, art history, and architecture.
 The Bachelor of Fine Arts (BFA) professional programs are offered in Ceramics/Glass, Fibers, Graphic and Interactive Design, Metals/Jewelry/CAD-CAM, Painting/Drawing, Photography, Printmaking, Sculpture, and BFA Studio with Teaching Certification on the Tyler Elkins Park Campus.
 A concentration in Digital Imaging is available to BFA studio majors.
 The Bachelor of Arts (BA) in Art (with a concentration in Studio Art, Visual Studies, or Digital Media), the BA in Art History, the Bachelor of Science (BS) in Art Education, BS in Architecture, and the Bachelor of Architecture (BArch) professional program are offered on Temple University’s Main Campus.
-Summer classes and weekend workshops are available.
+Summer classes, pre-college programs and weekend workshops are available.
 For information on graduate programs, please go to the Tyler website at www.temple.edu/tyler.

 Stella Elkins Tyler donated her estate to Temple University in the early 1930s.
 With an interest in progressive education and a deep appreciation of her mentor, the sculptor Boris Blai, Mrs. Tyler offered her estate with the expressed wish that, through Boris Blai, it would become an environment for the advancement of the fine arts, scholarly study in the arts, and individual creativity.